jjuarez/hazelcast/README.md

 * TCP

-The only discovery mechanims supported is TCP in the current version (0.2.6 at the time to write this), but we're working hard in the AWS discovery
+The only discovery mechanims supported is TCP in the current version (0.2.6 at the time to write this), but we've plans to develop the AWS discovery

 ## Development